RotshildGuy/Snake/README.md

 ## Features
 **Score Display**: The current score is displayed at the top of the game screen.

-**Auto Play**: The game includes an auto play mode where the snake is controlled by an AI.
-The AI uses a pathfinding algorithm to find the food.
+**Auto Play**: The game includes an auto play mode where the snake is controlled by the computer.
+The computer uses a pathfinding algorithm to find the food.

 **Path Visualization**: When auto play is enabled, the calculated path to the food is displayed as a semi-transparent yellow line.